SGLB: Stochastic Gradient Langevin Boosting: Background

 We consider only $\mathcal{F}$ corresponding to additive ensembles of weak learners $\mathcal{H} := \{h^s(x,\theta^s):\mathcal{X}\times \mathbb{R}^{m_s}\rightarrow \mathbb{R}, s\in S\}$, where $S$ is some finite index set and $h^s$ depends linearly on its parameters $\theta^s$.
 Linearity in $\theta^s$ is crucial for convergence guarantees and is typical for practical implementations, where decision trees are used as base learners.

 A decision tree is a model built by a recursive partition of the feature space into disjoint regions called leaves.\footnote{Usually, a tree is constructed in a top-down greedy manner.
 We assume an arbitrary tree construction procedure satisfying mild assumptions formalized in Section~\ref{sec:results}.} Each leaf is assigned to a value that estimates the response $y$ in the corresponding region.
 Denoting these regions by $R_j$, we can write $h(x,\theta) = \sum_j \theta_j \mathbb{1}_{\{x \in R_j\}}$.
 Thus, if we know the tree structure given by $R_j$, a decision tree is a linear function of leaf values $\theta$.
-The finiteness of $S$ is a natural assumption since the training dataset is finite: e.g., for decision trees, there is a finite number of ways to split the dataset into disjoint regions.
+The finiteness of $S$ is a natural assumption: e.g., for decision trees, the tree depth and the number of splits for each feature are usually limited by fixed values, so there is a finite number of possible trees.
 Further in the paper, we denote by $H_{s}: \mathbb{R}^{m_s} \to \mathbb{R}^N$ a linear operator converting $\theta^{s}$ to $(h^{s}(x_i,\theta^{s}))_{i=1}^N$.

 Due to linear dependence of $h^s$ on $\theta^s$ and finiteness of $S$, we can represent any ensemble of models from $\mathcal{H}$ as a linear model $f_\Theta(x) = \langle\phi(x), \Theta\rangle_2$ for some feature map $\phi(x):\mathcal{X}\rightarrow \mathbb{R}^m$.
 Here $\Theta\in \mathbb{R}^m$ is a vector of parameters of the whole ensemble.
 To obtain this vector, for each $h^s \in \mathcal{H}$ we take all its occurrences in the ensemble, sum the corresponding vectors of parameters, and concatenate the vectors obtained for all $s \in S$.
 If $\mathcal{H}$ consists of decision trees, we sum all trees with the same leaves $R_j$ and $\phi(x)$ maps the feature vector to the binary vector encoding all possible leaves containing $x$.
 The parameters of the model $\widehat{F}_\tau$ obtained at iteration $\tau$ are denoted by $\widehat{\Theta}_{\tau}$.\footnote{We use notation $\widehat{\Theta}_{\tau}$, $\widehat{F}_{\tau}$ to stress that a process is discrete, while $F(t)$ is used for a continuous process.}